st-tech/gatling-commander/docs/quickstart-guide.md

     - https://docs.google.com/spreadsheets/d/{ID}/edit#gid=0
   - Set copied string to `services[].spreadsheetID` in `config.yaml`
 - Grant role for editing the sheet
-  - Please grant Google Sheets editor role for using zozo-mlops-loadtest-cli to the account to be authenticated.
+  - Please grant Google Sheets editor role for using Gatling Commander to the account to be authenticated.
     - Click the Share button in the UI of the sheet you are recording and grant editor role to the target account.

 ### Create configuration file for load test